John Green: Online ventures

 As John and Hank Green began uploading YouTube videos regularly in 2007, they became part of the early culture of YouTube as the modern content creator industry was born from the YouTube Partner Program.
-The New York Times noted John as having, "[an] uncanny knack for channeling the voice of marginalized but smart, self-identifying nerds, a gift he has turned into a YouTube empire."
+The New York Times noted John as having "[an] uncanny knack for channeling the voice of marginalized but smart, self-identifying nerds, a gift he has turned into a YouTube empire."
 Many others have come to regard the brothers and their YouTube empire as pioneering in the online video space.
 In 2011, The Daily Dot named the Green brothers as the most important people on YouTube.

-The Vlogbrothers' content has received positive reception from commentators and fans alike, especially for the shared values expounded by their videos.
+The Vlogbrothers' content has received positive reception from commentators and fans, especially for the shared values expounded by their videos.
 Amelia Thomson-Deveaux writing for The American Prospect commented that, "what makes Nerdfighteria so potent does seem to be the moral imperative that the Brothers Green throw at their bajillion viewers' feet: to take their weirdness and anxiety and turn it into empathy.
 It's become kind of a culture."
 The Crash Course project has also been successful in its reach, with the John Green-hosted "World History" series alone having attracted millions of viewers.